 The 25th of August 2020 saw the 10-year anniversary of the UK cinematic release of Scott Pilgrim vs The World (Edgar Wright: 2010).
-This music-packed video game of a film is a personal favourite.
+This music-packed video game of a film is a personal favorite.
 Although the fantastic visual elements are vastly stylistic within this film, especially in terms of turning life into a video game, the use of music is not only phenomenal but also crucial to the film’s narrative.
 After all, the originator, Bryan Lee O’Malley, penned his title character Scott Pilgrim from a track by the band Plumtree of the same name.
 In fact, he’s very open about music as an influence for this particular graphic novel series.
 At the end of each edition, he scribbles in recommended playlists for the reader with tracks that directly inspired his work.
 This importance of music is transcribed into the film adaption.
 Within his Oeuvre, it is safe to say that director Edgar Wright is also heavily influenced by music in the creation of his craft.
-So let’s take a closer listen to why music is the driving force to the narrative of Scott Pilgrim vs the World.
+So let’s take a closer to look at why music is the driving force to the narrative of Scott Pilgrim vs the World.

 Between the Panels

 Scott Pilgrim vs the World is a multi-genre film.
 It contains conventions from genres such as action, romance, comic book/video game adaptation, and of course… concert film.
 Nostalgia film scholar Jason Sperb argues that: